 - The financial impact on homeowners

-Reserve funds are different from operating funds, which are the day-to-day funds that are used for utilities, minor repairs, trash removal, insurance and all of those day-to-day expenses needed to keep the association operating normally throughout the year.
+Reserve funds are different from operating funds, which are the day-to-day funds that are used for utilities, minor repairs, trash removal, insurance and all of those regular recurring expenses needed to keep the association operating normally throughout the year.

 State laws generally regulate how and when an association can remove funds from reserve accounts.
 It’s generally a requirement to have an earmarked capital improvement first before removing funds from a reserve account.

 Ideally, a condo association should have a 30-year reserve study that gives you a comprehensive view of all items.
-Ideally, there should be a column for each of the years following a five-year increment increase up until year 30.
+It’s easier to understand if there is a column for each of the years following a five-year increment increase, up until year 30.

-When you finally have your first formal reserve plan done, you need to be aware that that isn’t the end of it.
-Different items deteriorate at different speeds, and they’re impacted by a variety of outside forces, some of which are beyond your control.
+When you have your first formal reserve plan done, you need to be aware that that isn’t the end of it.
+Different items deteriorate at different speeds, and they’re impacted by a variety of uncontrollable factors.
 An extended period of severe weather could accelerate the deterioration of exterior elements.
-If your association has an aggressive preventive maintenance program, you may find the components last longer than your initial projections and need to be adjusted.
+Conversely, if your association has an aggressive preventive maintenance program, you may find the components last longer than your initial projections.
 The economy may also impact interest and inflation rates which will change your annual income totals available.
-So you need to annually review the financial portion of the study with respect to changing economic conditions.
-Also, every few years you should have your reserve advisor conduct one of the updated studies to make sure you’re still on track.
+So, you need to review the financial portion of the study every year with respect to changing economic conditions.

-One of the easiest ways to figure out replacement costs in advance is to hire a reserve analyst who will determine the cost so that you budget according to accurate figures.
-For instance, if you’ve been painting the roof for $100, 000 each year and a reserve analyst comes in and says that it actually costs $200, 000 you’ll have to drastically increase assessments in order to meet that figure.
+One of the easiest ways to figure out replacement costs in advance is to hire a reserve analyst who will determine the cost so that you can budget according to accurate figures.
+For instance, if you’ve been painting the roof for $10,000 each year and a reserve analyst comes in and says that it actually costs $20,000, you’ll have to increase assessments in order to meet that figure.
 However, doing a yearly reserve study makes for better preparation so you don’t run into any surprises or special assessments down the road.

 Follow your budget reserve rules

-There are a lot of rules on when you can and can’t spend money on reserves and it’s important to follow those line items.
+There are a lot of rules on when you can and can’t spend reserve funds, and it’s important to follow those line items.
 Some associations only use reserves for roofing, painting and other line items.
-However, other associations vote to give the board the authority to use that money for different purposes so long it’s an emergency.
+However, other associations vote to give the board the authority to use that money for different purposes so long as it’s an emergency.

-Look at your documents too, because sometimes they supersede the law and vice versa.
-You have to be a stickler for details when managing a condo association and its budget.
+Look at your documents too, because sometimes they have stricter rules than was local laws dictate.
+You have to be a stickler for details when managing an association and its budget.

-If you fail to involve unit owners in the process you might find yourself with an unexpected lawsuit.
-It’s important to obtain a formal vote from the owners before you include reserves into the budget.
+If you fail to involve unit owners in the process, you might find yourself with an unexpected lawsuit.
+It’s important to obtain a formal vote from the owners before you include reserves in the budget.

-Financial reporting is a joint effort between the board, the management company, and the outside accountant.
-But, a lot of condo boards will leave this and make other financial planning tasks to the treasurer.
-This is obviously a recipe for disaster and could cause accountability issues for the whole board.
+Financial reporting is a joint effort between the board, the management company, and the accountant that the association has hired.
+But, a lot of boards would rather not get involved and may leave all financial issues for the treasurer.

-Keep in mind that financial reporting is a legal necessity so you have to be very careful with it.
-If you have 50 or more units with an income of $150, 000 or less, you can get away with doing cash receipts and cash disbursements.
-But, if your association has revenue of between $150, 000 to $300, 000, then you’ll need to do a compilation.
-A compilation involves taking the association’s financial statements and separating them into a balance sheet, an income statement, and footnotes as required by law.
+If you have 50 or more units with an income of $150,000 or less, you can get away with doing cash receipts and cash disbursements.
+But, if your association has revenue of between $150,000 to $300,000, then you’ll need to do a compilation.
+A compilation involves taking the association’s financial statements and separating them into a balance sheet, an income statement, and footnotes, as required by law.

-On the other hand, you have the financial review which is a requirement for associations that have an income of $300, 000 or more.
+Financial reviews are a requirement for associations that have an income of $300,000 or more.
 It consists of inquiries about account balances and budget procedures, as well as a comparison between the current year and previous years’ budgets.
-All of this is part of the financial reports that must be presented to residents at an official meeting.
+All of this is part of the financial reports that must be presented to residents during an annual meeting.

 An increasing number of associations are actually putting full financial statements on their websites, so it’s quite commonplace.
 Note that it is a best practice to put these documents on the password-protected section of the website.
 Condo Control, cloud-based property management software, comes with a budget mail-out feature.
-This allows you to digitally mail-out your association’s yearly budget effortlessly.
+This allows you to digitally mail out your association’s yearly budget effortlessly.
 The mail-out template is provided for you and you can even schedule the budget mail-out date so that it reaches people at a time that they’re most likely to read it.

-Every association needs a yearly audit with a lot of third-party verification.
+Every association needs an annual audit, completed by a third party.
 This means you must involve attorneys, analyze invoices and meeting minutes to make sure everything is congruent.
-Management companies usually do the financial reports, sum it up and send it to the HOA.
-But, the audits and reviews must be conducted by an outside certified public accountant.
+Management companies usually do the financial reports, sum it up and send it to the association.
+But the audits and reviews must be conducted by an outside certified accountant.

 Insurance is another essential when preparing an HOA or condo association budget.
 It’s important to build a healthy fund balance so that when your insurance premium is due, you can just pay it without asking for assessments.
 A lot of associations also have insurance deductibles set aside in case of emergencies.

-Putting a cap on fee increases can hurt an association because you never know when your expenses are going to go up and by how much.
+Putting a cap on fee increases can hurt an association because you never know when your expenses are going to go up, or by how much.
 Your insurance rate might triple overnight and if you can’t increase your fees, you’ll need a member vote to assess it.
 This will obviously put you on the back foot financially and affect your association’s ability to operate.

 One of the board’s responsibilities when preparing a budget is to select vendors.
 While you might be tempted to take the lowest bids from vendors, it’s better to go with the person or company who will provide the most value for what they are charging.
-Be prudent, shop your vendors and consider different options.
-Sometimes you can tell by looking at a company’s name that they’re not legit.
+Be prudent, shop your vendors, and consider different options.
 Don’t forget to check things like insurance and other protection measures from your vendors.

-If you find yourself sitting in an association board that has a lot of debt issues, the best thing you can do is conduct a full review of the situation to figure out an efficient way forward.
+If you find yourself serving on a board that is grappling with debt issues, the best thing you can do is conduct a full review of the situation to figure out an efficient way forward.

 How to create condo association budgets

-Here are some tips on how to create a budget for a successful condo association, based on all the information provided in this article thus far:
+Here are some tips on how to create a budget that will set your association up for success, based on all the information provided in this article:

 - Make a budget – A lot of associations still fall into the trap of not creating a budget in preparation for the coming year.
-It’s important to keep a regular date on which you’ll review the budget around the same time each year.
-Keep in mind that costs won’t remain the same throughout the years.
+It’s important to review the budget around the same time each year.
+Keep in mind that costs won’t remain the same every year.

 - Review the history – Look at the financial history of your association.
 Always review the last two budget plans to fully understand where you are and where you want your association to be.
-Compare monthly and yearly budgets alike and make provisions to ensure the association doesn’t get into bad debt.
+Compare monthly and yearly budgets and make provisions to ensure the association doesn’t get into bad debt.

 - Prioritize projects – All projects or future repairs should be prioritized accordingly.
 You must differentiate between association needs and wishes and remove any potential liability or responsibility before you explore any proposed community beautification.

 - Cover insurance deductibles – Make sure you’re aware of the franchise levels for the various elements of the association.
-For instance, if roof replacement costs $500 per building for about 10 buildings or so then you’ll need a sizeable amount in your reserve account to cover that expense.
-For instance, if your area gets hit by forest fires, wildfires or a hurricane, you want to ensure that your association is prepared and that you won’t have to strike for special assessments.
+For instance, if a roof replacement costs $500 per building for 10 buildings, then you’ll need money available to cover that expense.

-- Special assessments for special projects – If your association is struggling to cover expenses due to difficulties in cash flow, then you need to increase the number of assessments.
-Keep in mind that special assessments are just that; special!
+- Special assessments for special projects – If your association is struggling to cover expenses due to poor cash flow, then you need to increase monthly or quarterly dues.
+Keep in mind that special assessments are just that – special!
 They’re not meant to pay your association bills.
-They’re mainly intended for urgent need or in case of emergencies- not to pay the utility bill.
+They’re mainly intended for urgent need or in case of emergencies, not to pay the utility bill.

-- Stay on course – A lot of associations struggle to stick to a yearly budget because they want to improve landscaping or introduce new and enhanced safety systems etc. However, it’s important to remember that your association put together a budget for a reason and you should try your hardest to follow it throughout the year.
+- Stay on course – A lot of associations struggle to stick to a yearly budget because they want to improve landscaping or introduce new and enhanced safety systems etc. However, it’s important to remember that your association put together a budget for a reason and you should follow it as closely as possible.

-Creating an effective HOA budget is essential to maintaining a fiscally responsible association.
-Even struggling associations can achieve financial fitness in a short period of time by making minor changes.
+Creating an effective budget is essential to maintaining a fiscally responsible association.
+Even struggling associations can achieve financial fitness in a reasonable period of time by making minor changes.

 For the best results, it’s advisable to start working on your budget from quarter three instead of quarter four.
 The earlier the better.

-If you follow the tips provided in this article and continue to evaluate and adjust over time, your condo association will prosper.
+If you follow the tips provided in this article and continue to evaluate and adjust over time, your community will prosper.